drio/unixmagic/content/markers/35-shell-symbols.md

 ### Shell Symbols on the Wizard's Cloak

-The wizard’s cloak in the *UNIX Magic* poster is decorated with symbols that represent some of the most important special characters used in the UNIX shell.
+The wizard’s cloak is decorated with symbols that represent some of the most important special characters used in the UNIX shell.
 These symbols are the "runes" of UNIX power, allowing users to combine commands, redirect input and output, and control processes with precision.
 Mastery of these symbols is part of what transforms a regular user into a "UNIX wizard."

 #### `%` – Job Control
 Used to **refer to background jobs in the shell**.